-Since its founding in 1987, the Center has had just three Directors with Dr. Denis Brosnan serving the majority of the last 25 years.
+Since its founding in 1987, the Center has had just three Directors with Dr. John Sanders serving as the current director.

 The Center started with a room in the basement of Olin Hall (B11 for those of you who may remember) with three full-time employees (Denis Brosnan, Teresa Williams and Joe Fendley).
 Over the years, Denis organized and oversaw the construction of the Bishop Materials Laboratory which we occupy today and led us to be an internationally recognized research facility and testing lab for brick and other traditional ceramic products.

 The Center for Engineering Ceramic Manufacturing was created.
 Dr. Gilbert Robinson was the first Director.

 Dr. Denis Brosnan became the Center’s second Director.